Want an alternative to your big electricity provider? We weigh up the pros and cons of the small, non-profit power companies

 There are alternatives.
 In fact 48 brands from 32 parent companies are vying to offer their service to you.
 Some have quite different business models to the big incumbents.

 Did you know, for example, you can sign up to a power company that sells to you at cost?
 Yep.
-Providers such as NextGen Energy and Community Power aren’t looking to pay profits back to shareholders.
+Some smaller providers aren’t looking to pay profits back to shareholders.

 New concepts – doing it differently

 A lot of smart people are looking for new ways to offer power.
 There are many smaller for-profit power companies that their users swear by.
 And there are larger ones that work hard for their money.
 I decided to take a look at one of the offers.
 Armed with my bill I ran the numbers through the calculation and it said I would save $11 a month, which is $132 per year.
 Not bad for a few minutes work.

 Pros and cons of using a small power company